 Tutoring service at the ARC is supplemental to course instruction and offered free of charge to DKU undergraduate students.
-Academic Success Tutors, our full-time learning professionals, attend selected courses across the curriculum, and work in collaboration with instructors and Peer Tutors to discern how to best facilitate student learning and development.
+Learning Consultants, our full-time learning professionals, attend selected courses across the curriculum, and work in collaboration with instructors and Peer Tutors to discern how to best facilitate student learning and development.

 To satisfy students’ diversified needs, tutoring service is provided in various formats, including drop-in tutoring, 1-on-1 appointment, study group, and review session.
-In Fall 2020, tutoring service is offered both on campus and online.
+In the upcoming academic year, tutoring service if offered both on campus and online.

 The ARC has two primary rooms (3002 & 4002) in the Conference Center, and reserves several team rooms in the Innovation Building and the Academic Building to provide tutoring support.
 When tutoring, coaching, and workshops are not scheduled, students have access to the space to work on academic related activities such as group projects, homework, and self-studying.
 To better serve our students unable to get to campus, we are also offering tutoring and learning support online via Zoom.

 In addition to this website, we encourage you to check the ARC Tutoring Course List to check what kind of course(s) we provide tutoring in the corresponding semester.
 If you would like to get tutoring support for course(s) not listed in the table above, please submit your request via the link.
 We will consider providing tutoring support for the course(s) in the future and consult the instructor.